KVM-VMI/nitro/tests/README.md

 The templates apply the following modifications:

 - Disable Windows Updates (to reduce noise)
-- Set WinRM service to start as soon as possible (no delay)
 - Open the WinRM service on public networks

 To build a vm, run `./packer build <template.json>`.